ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 To map these coordinates for a standard 640x480 screen, you need to add 64 pixels to *x* and 48 pixels to *y* to respect a uniform padding.
 Without the padding, an object at (0, 0) will be cut on the top left for the screen.

-For some hit objects, like spinners or notes in osu!taiko, the position is completely irrelevant.
+For some hit objects, like spinners, the position is completely irrelevant.

 For osu!mania, only *x* is relevant.
+See the osu!mania hold note section below.

 #### Time